Self-Guided Walking Tour in Villefranche-sur-Mer

 6. 6

-Chapelle Saint-Pierre (Cocteau) in Villefranche Sur Mer, stop 6 on the self-guided walking tour
+Chapelle Saint-Pierre (Cocteau) (Chapelle Saint-Pierre de Cros-de-Cagnes) in Villefranche-sur-Mer, stop 6 on the self-guided walking tour

 The little stone building at the end of the quay is the reason a lot of people come to Villefranche at all.
 The Chapelle Saint-Pierre was a 16th-century fishermen's chapel, and in 1957 the artist Jean Cocteau covered the entire interior with his drawings: the life of Saint Peter, fishermen, angels, eyes painted into the arches.
 From outside it is unremarkable.
 Inside it is unlike anything else on the coast.
 Entry is 4 euro, and it is open Wednesday to Sunday, 9:30 to 12:30 and 2:00 to 6:00, closed Monday and Tuesday, so do not save this for a Monday visit.
 It is tiny, so ten minutes covers it, but it is the cultural high point of the walk and well worth the small fee.
 After the chapel, keep going west past the boats toward the older, quieter harbour to close the loop.